mendersoftware/mender-docs/03.Client-installation/06.Configuration-file/50.Configuration-options/docs.md

 #### StateScriptTimeoutSeconds

-This variables specifies the timeout value for a state-script while executing, measuring time from start of script until a return code is delivered.
+This variables specifies the timeout value for a state-script while executing, measuring time from start of script until is returns an exit code.
 This is to prevent a script "hanging/freezing" or taking too long executing a specific command.
 If the timer elapses the state-script will be "killed" by the Mender client and the update marked as failure.

-The default value is selected to be tolerant of most scripts, but you should set it based on the expected execution time of your scripts.
+The default value needs to be tolerant of most scripts, hence you should base it on the expected execution time of your scripts.

 Default value is: `3600` (60 min)